dgraph-io/dgraph4j/README.md

 ```

 Read-only transactions can be set as best-effort.
 Best-effort queries relax the requirement of
-linearizible reads.
+linearizable reads.
 This is useful when running queries that do not require a result from the latest
 timestamp.

 ```java